zowe/docs-site/docs/troubleshoot/app-framework/app-mustgather.md

  <a href="#top">Back to top</a>

 ## Log output from the Zowe Application Server
-There are two major components of zowe application server- `ZLUX` & `ZSS`, they log to different files.
+There are two major components of Zowe application server:  `ZLUX` and `ZSS`.
+They log to different files.

-Default location for logs for both zlux and zss is folder `zlux-app-server/log` Log location can be customized using environment variable.
+The default location for logs for both zlux and zss is folder `zlux-app-server/log`.
+You can customize the log location by using the environment variable.

 ```
 env | grep ZLUX_NODE_LOG_DIR
 env | grep ZSS_LOG_DIR
 ```

-Read more about controlling log location [here](https://zowe.github.io/docs-site/latest/user-guide/mvd-configuration.html#controlling-the-logging-location)
+Read more about controlling the log location [here](../../user-guide/mvd-configuration.html#controlling-the-logging-location).

 ```
 # navigate to zowe installation folder